enkron/enkron.github.io/in/cv.md

 </p>
 <br>

-I dealt with bare-metal servers rather than the now familiar cloud solutions.
+Automated routine processes using Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.

-To automate routine processes i was creating Ansible playbooks for upgrade and deployment Confluence instances to the stage and production environments.
+Deployed and troubleshooted Bitbucket mirror farm.

-Also was deploying and troubleshooting Bitbucket’s mirror farm.
-Our team has created CI/CD pipelines using Buildbot (not very popular solution).
+Maintained configuration for the Buildbot CI tool.

-I\'ve also developed CLI utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.
+Developed CLI utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.

 And of course my daily duties included monitoring the state of the servers, administering and configuring Linux hosts (authentication, logging, cleanup,